phluid61/internet-drafts/file-scheme/draft.md

 3. If including an empty authority field, append the "//" sigil to the URI.

-4. Append the root directory:
+4. Append the file system root:

     *   On a DOS- or Windows-based system, assign the drive letter (e.g. "c:") as the first path segment, and append it to the